 Building links to your site will help your pages rank for things, and building links to the specific pages that you want to rank (with keyword-rich anchor text) will help more.

 https://domain.tld/blue-widgets/?utm_source=google (with correct rel=canonical) does?
 Search engines will pass the link equity from the non-canonical URL to the canonical URL, just as their representatives say they will.
 But there is no commitment, and no reason to believe, that all of the link equity will be passed.
 Estimates vary, but I have a difficult time believing that more than 90% of the PageRank from

 https://domain.tld/blue-widgets/?utm_source=google would be passed to

 As with crawl budget management, diffusion of link equity is highly unlikely to be a problem for a small site, or a site in an uncompetitive niche.
-But when you graduate to making million-dollar SEO decisions on a daily basis, this sort of thing can be ruinous.
+But when you graduate to making million-dollar SEO decisions on a daily basis, on sites with millions of pages and millions of visits, this sort of thing can be ruinous.

 Listening to Google

 Gary Illyes was asked:

 do utms neutralize backlink value?